4 reasons your nose can feel stuffy in winter

 Reasons you have a stuffy nose in the winter

-Reason #1: Old heating that can dry you out and cause nasal congestion
+Reason #1: Heating that can dry you out and cause nasal congestion

 Reason #2: Allergies caused by indoor allergens

-Indoor allergens like dust, pent dander and mold can cause nasal allergies.
+Indoor allergens like dust, pet dander and mold can cause allergies and nasal congestion.
 Mold isn’t always so easy to spot, especially if the source of moisture is a leak behind your walls or in an area of your home that’s dark.
 Or maybe it’s in your workplace or school.
 Molds are very common actually, particularly in older structures.
 If you know mold is an allergic trigger for you, do your best to avoid it.
 Again, that’s often easier said than done.
 So if you’re experiencing a stuffy nose due to what you think is mold, you could try rinsing out your nose with salt water daily.
-For best results, use distilled, sterile, or thoroughly filtered water in a special squeeze bottle or neti pot.
+For best results, use distilled, sterile, or thoroughly filtered water in a special squeeze bottle.
 Rinse the device with distilled, sterile, or filtered water as well, and let dry properly before stowing.

 Reason #3: A cold lasting longer than you think